sathishp5/peer5-docs/docs/Guides/Setting up HLS live streaming server using NGINX.md

-## Setting up HLS live streaming server using NGINX + nginx-rtmp-module on Ubuntu
+# Setting up HLS live streaming server using NGINX + nginx-rtmp-module on Ubuntu

-### Stages:

-1. compile nginx with rtmp module
-2. create nginx configuration file
-3. start nginx
-4. push the live stream using rtmp
-5. take the server for a test run!
+This guide will explain how to setup your own streaming server on ubuntu.

 ## 1. Compile nginx with rtmp module

 Firstly, we'll need to compile nginx with the nginx-rtmp-module.

-Even so that the original module can be found [here](https://github.com/arut/nginx-rtmp-module), there is a [fork](https://github.com/sergey-dryabzhinsky/nginx-rtmp-module), that continues the development and adds fixes and improvements actively.
- there for the fork is the recommended one.

-Clone the module to a local directory
+We recommend using [this](https://github.com/sergey-dryabzhinsky/nginx-rtmp-module) forked module, it's being actively worked on and contains more fixes and improvements over the [original one](https://github.com/arut/nginx-rtmp-module)

+__Clone nginx-rtmp-module__

     git clone https://github.com/sergey-dryabzhinsky/nginx-rtmp-module.git

-Install nginx dependencies
+__Install nginx dependencies__

     sudo apt-get install build-essential libpcre3 libpcre3-dev libssl-dev

+__Download nginx__
 latest nginx can be downloaded from [this page](http://nginx.org/en/download.html).
 for example `nginx-1.10.1` can be downloaded from this link: [http://nginx.org/download/nginx-1.10.1.tar.gz](http://nginx.org/download/nginx-1.10.1.tar.gz)

     wget http://nginx.org/download/nginx-1.10.1.tar.gz
     tar -xf nginx-1.10.1.tar.gz
     cd nginx-1.10.1

-notice the `--add-module=../nginx-rtmp-module` argument, the path must point correctly to the cloned module
+__Compile nginx__

     ./configure --with-http_ssl_module --add-module=../nginx-rtmp-module
     make -j 1
     sudo make install

+- notice the `--add-module=../nginx-rtmp-module` argument, the path must point correctly to the cloned module
-* replace -j 1 with the amount of cpu's on your computer to accelerate the compilation
+- (optional) replace -j 1 with the amount of cpu's on your computer to accelerate the compilation

 ## 2. create nginx configuration file

-rtmp module config part
+__rtmp module config__

+An application in nginx means an rtmp endpoint
+basic uri syntax: `rtmp://nginx_host[:nginx_port]/app_name/stream_name`
+we will be using `stream` as our stream name so our endpoint will be: `rtmp://localhost/show/stream` Which will later be available as `http://localhost:8080/hls/stream.m3u8`

+For good HLS experience we recommend using 3 seconds fragments with 60 seconds playlist.

 ```
 rtmp {